-Why does the Bible tell us that mankind is a captive?
-This is an odd statement to many today, just as it was in the time of Jesus, but this truth is at the heart of the Gospel.
-In this sermon from Luke 4:17-19, Dr. Martyn Lloyd-Jones preaches on the glorious truth that Jesus has come to save the captives from sin.
-God Himself has come into the evil world to die upon the cross for the salvation of His enemies so that they might become His children.
+Why does the Bible tell that people are captives?
+This is an odd statement to many today, just as it was in the time of Jesus, but this truth is at the heart of the gospel.
+In this sermon on deliverance from Luke 4:17–19 titled “Deliverance to the Captives,” Dr. Martyn Lloyd-Jones preaches on the glorious truth that Jesus has come to save the captives from sin.
+God Himself came into the evil world to die upon the cross for the salvation of His enemies so that they might become His children.
 When God saves sinners, He not only frees them from sin, but also makes them new creatures with new desires for righteousness and the things of God.
-In His grace, God takes man out of his sin and makes him a new creation.
-The call then, for all who have believed in Jesus is to stand in faith and resist the Devil, to pursue godliness and flee all sin.
-"What does this sermon have to do with me?" someone may ask.
-The answer is simple: this sermon contains the most important message any of us can ever hear because it is the message of grace and salvation.
-It is the message of the good news of Christ!
+In His grace, God takes people out of their sin and makes them a new creation.
+The call for all who have believed in Jesus is to stand in faith and resist the devil, pursue godliness, and flee all sin.
+This sermon contains the most important message any can ever hear because it is the message of grace and salvation.
+It is the message of the good news of Christ.

 Additional Scripture Translations

 17And the scroll of Isaiah the prophet was handed to Him.
 And He unrolled the scroll and found the place where it was written:

 18“The Spirit of the Lord is upon Me,